Saints Peter and Paul Cathedral (Indianapolis): Design

-Exterior and plan
+Exterior

-The plan for the cathedral measures 188 ft by 80 ft.
+Saints Peter & Paul Cathedral measures 188 ft by 80 ft.
 Its walls and temporary facade were constructed of brick with limestone trim from Bedford, Indiana.
 The permanent facade is a Roman classical design in the Corinthian order.
-It includes four fluted columns measuring 56 ft tall and 5.5 ft in diameter, with capitals 6.5 ft high and 7 ft across.
-The facade has three portals.
-A U.S. coat of arms is over the north door; the seal of Indiana over the south door; and symbols of the Catholic Church (a ship, Christogram, labarum, and a Latin verse from I Timothy 3:15) over the middle door.
-The facade also includes two niches intended for statues of Saints Peter and Paul.
+The exterior includes four fluted columns measuring 56 ft tall and 5.5 ft in diameter, with capitals 6.5 ft high and 7 ft across.
+The facade has three entrances with the following exterior carvings: